Aixinjuluo/Aixinjuluo.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+What Software Engineering means to me

+  Software Engineering is a course for teaching students to develop software.
+We are supposed to gian knowledge about how to develop software in this course, such as applications, websites or games.
+The most important is the process of engineering software and critification including software specification, software design, software construction, software teasting, software maintenance.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for